Auditions

 Never forget that training with others is a privilege, and the process and the work is larger than ourselves.
 We strive to maintain a climate based on mutual respect and understanding.
 We pledge to treat each other with dignity and respect throughout this rehearsal and run.

-If cast you will be asked to sign this contract
+Casted actors will be asked to sign this contract.

 I agree by signing this contract to adhere to the following principles.
 I agree to:

-• Accept the role I have been given
+• Accept the role I have been offered

 • Check the callboard/my email every day for any new information

-• Not to gossip about fellow actors, the director or the production
+• Not gossip about fellow actors, the director or the production

 • Leave personal problems at the stage door

-• Treat everyone on cast and crew with respect and dignity
+• Be polite, positive, and treat everyone on the production with respect and dignity

-• Not sexually harass or intimidate anyone in cast and crew
+• Not harass or intimidate anyone on the production in any way

 • Be ready in the wings for my entrance

-I understand that if I don’t adhere to these principles, I could be asked to leave the cast.
+I understand that if I don’t adhere to these principles, I could be asked to leave the production.strong>

 I agree by signing this contract to adhere to the following principles.
 I agree to:

-• Accept the crew position I have been given
+• Accept the crew position I have been offered

 • Check the callboard/my email every day for any new information